Charanga Musical School

 - Share a lesson from a Charanga unit

 - Set the order of resources in an assignment and add due dates

 - See how your assignments will appear to your students in Yumu

 Quick Start Video: How Students Access and use Yumu

 Once students have been set up with a Yumu account, this video shows them, their parents or carers, how to log into the platform, access its resources and complete any assignments set by their teacher.
-Teachers and students can log in to find more information, guidance and support on Yumu in our Help section.
+Teachers and students can log in to find more information, guidance and support on Yumu in Charanga’s Help section.